Lord Strathcona's Horse (Royal Canadians): Heraldry

-Symbolism

 This badge commemorates Lord Strathcona's role in the fur trade and in the settlement of North West Canada (as the province of Alberta was called prior to 1905) by its representation of a Hudson's Bay Company trade canoe, the flag 'NW' (for "North West"), and the representation of the railway construction tools.
 The latter mark Lord Strathcona's direct role in the construction of the Canadian Pacific Railway.